Rev J Michael Stephens, 9 June 1929 – 9 April 2026

 The Ringing World (5796-7.472), BellBoard, PealBase, Ann Fletcher, Martin Stephens,

-Mary Elliott (née Stephens), and Phyllis Jones (née Gray).
+Mary Elliott (née Stephens), Phyllis Jones (née Gray), Dale Barton, and Jonathan Rose.